rafalurade-lab/skills-github-pages/index.md

 ---
-title: Welcome to my Personal blog - Rafalurade! today is the day I'll start learning new tech skills
+title: Welcome to my Personal blog - Rafalurade! today is the day I will start learning new tech skills
 ---